 So, maintaining your front door and keeping it in good condition will help to keep the outside of your home looking neat and tidy.
 Door maintenance is more than just cosmetic—a well-maintained door will also last much longer and be more secure than a door that has been neglected and ignored.

-In this article, we will explore all aspects of door maintenance including how to clean your door and fix common problems.
+Here, we explore all aspects of door maintenance including how to clean your door and how to choose the best door material.

-Maintaining a traditional timber door is very different from a door made of uPVC.
-Let’s look at the cleaning methods for each of the most popular front door materials.
+There is no “one size fits all” when it comes to door maintenance - a traditional timber door is very different from a door made of uPVC.
+Let’s explore the cleaning methods for each of the most popular front door materials:

 Ideally, engineered and solid wood doors should be washed twice a year in spring and autumn.
 Wash the door down with a damp cotton cloth, using warm water mixed with a mild non-abrasive detergent.
 When finished, dry the door with a separate clean cotton cloth.